ldakhoa/GistHub-Server/README.md

 GistHub Server is a Node.js web server that provides the functionality of retrieving starred gists from a user on GitHub.
 It is built to overcome the lack of an open API for this feature.

+A cron job is set up in the GistHub Server to retrieve and update the starred gists.
+This cron job runs every 8 hours to ensure that the data parsed from the GitHub HTML is up to date and accurate.

 This server mainly is used by [GistHub iOS App](https://github.com/ldakhoa/gisthub).

+## Installation

 To get started, run these instructions: